opal/opal/docs/CompilerDirectives.md

 this is requiring javascript source files.
 Javascript sources are treated as first class citizens in Opal.
 The  Opal gem also supports compiling `.erb` files using the same process.

+## Opal Specific Code Compilation

+A special case `if` and `unless` statements can hide or show blocks of code from the Opal compiler.
+These check against `RUBY_ENGINE` or `RUBY_PLATFORM`.
+As these are valid ruby statements against constants that exist in all ruby runtimes, they will not affect any running code:

+    if RUBY_ENGINE == 'opal'
+      # this code compiles
+    else
+      # this code never compiles
+    end

+Unless statements are also supported:

+    unless RUBY_ENGINE == 'opal'
+      # this code will not run
+    end

+Also `!=` statements work:

+    if RUBY_ENGINE != 'opal'
+      puts "do not run this code"
+    end

+These blocks of code dont run at all at runtime, but they also never compile so will never be in the output javascript code.
+This is particularly useful for using code in both mri and Opal.

+Some uses are:

+  * Avoid `require` statements being picked up by Opal compile time require handling.

+  * To stop certain requires taking place for opal (and vice-versa for shared libraries).

+  * To wrap x-strings which might break in compiled javascript output.

+  * To simply avoid compiling large blocks of code that are not needed in the javascript/opal version of an app.

+In all these examples `RUBY_PLATFORM` can be used instead of `RUBY_ENGINE`.